Trump's nominee to replace Kavanaugh wrote that date rape victims were partly responsible if they'd been drinking

 Environmentalists were also a favorite target of Rao’s writing.
 In April 1992, when she was a freshman, she wrote that campus environmentalists were not presenting issues in a fact-based manner and frequently left out “free market” solutions to pollution and other environmental problems.
 “The three major environmental bogeymen, the greenhouse effect, the depleting ozone layer, and the dangers of acid rain,” she wrote, are all theories that “have come under serious scientific attack.”
 She complained that environmental publications on campus “accept issues such as global warming as truth with no reference to the prevailing scientific doubts.”
 Such groups, she wrote, “have promoted a dangerous orthodoxy that includes the unquestioning acceptance of controversial theories like the greenhouse effect.”

 While her college work may be the musings of a young person, Rao has been remarkably consistent in her political views since her Yale days.
 Her writings hinted at the lawyer she would become, especially in her current post at OIRA, an office known under Trump as the place where health, safety, and environmental regulations go to die.
 Rao’s views on the environment and regulation are particularly relevant to the job she’s been nominated for.
-The DC Circuit Court of Appeals is considered the second most powerful court in the country, in large part because virtually every environmental, health, and safety regulation that comes out of Washington gets litigated there.
+The DC Circuit Court of Appeals is considered the second-most powerful court in the country, in large part because virtually every environmental, health, and safety regulation that comes out of Washington gets litigated there.

 And Rao’s trajectory may not be limited to the DC Circuit.
 Last week, Politico reported that her name is now being circulated as a possible Trump replacement for Justice Ruth Bader Ginsburg, whose poor health has led the White House to start making plans for another Supreme Court vacancy.

-Nan Aron, president of the Alliance for Justice, a liberal advocacy group that has been reviewing Rao’s record, said in an interview that while Rao’s college writing remains relevant because Rao has never walked back from any of it and in fact has highlighted it in public statements.
+Nan Aron, president of the Alliance for Justice, a liberal advocacy group that has been reviewing Rao’s record, said in an interview that Rao’s college writing remains relevant because Rao has never walked back from any of it, and in fact has highlighted it in public statements.
 “She is proud of these statements and her role in articulating them at Yale,” she says.
 “Her views are as relevant today as they were when she was in her 20s.”

 Annie Rosenthal contributed research for this story.